bertavalette/pff-ola-analysis/README.md

-This repository contains the Jupyter notebooks used to analyze simulation and experimental data for a Pinched Flow Fractionation (PFF) microfluidic module, plus supporting calibration and diffusion analyses.
+This repository contains the Jupyter notebooks used to analyze simulation and experimental data for a Pinched Flow Fractionation (PFF) microfluidic module, plus supporting calibration and intensity profile analyses.
 Raw and processed data are **not included** in this repository.

 > **Note:** These notebooks were originally written and run in **Google Colab**, and load data
 > from a personal Google Drive folder (`from google.colab import drive`, paths under